Scosh/fonts/README.md

 #### The Harder but cooler Way: *Sync 'Em Up!*
 If you're on Linux and fancy yourself a little more experienced, you might want to clone this repository and run the handy *Makefile* (kindly provided by [my incredibly sexy and hip friend](https://github.com/LordSentox)) rather than downloading the fonts conventionally.
 The advantage to this method is that you'll be able to easily update your local copy of the collection whenever new fonts are added.

 You can of course still do `git clone`, `git pull` and all that if you're running Windows or OSX, but the Makefile is pretty much a Linux only affair.
-[OSX apparently too, if you know what you're doing](http://stackoverflow.com/questions/1469994/using-make-on-osx), but you're going to have to edit a few lines of the Makefile because they won't translate over directly to Unix.
+[OSX apparently too, if you know what you're doing](http://stackoverflow.com/questions/1469994/using-make-on-osx), but you're going to have to edit a few lines of the Makefile, because they won't translate over directly to Unix.

 What the Makefile does, is create a symbolic link between the contents of the cloned repository and the installation directory (`/usr/share/fonts/git` by default), and then it updates the font cache for you.